How to Improve Your CV in 2026: 10 Actionable Tips

 How to improve your CV as a student?

-See the following tips to help you boost your CV and improve your prospects as a student.
+See the following CV tips to help you boost your CV and improve your prospects as a student.

 1. Use the proper format and structure